ttsuruga/ds-invoker/README.md

 ds-invoker
 ==========

-Set of simple python scripts to invoke desital signage content with web browser.
+Set of simple python scripts to invoke digital signage content with web browser.